Are you a Dentist, Orthodontist, or Periodontist?

 One significant report is Osteopathy and Osteopathic Medicine – a Global View of Practice, Patients, Education and the Contribution to Healthcare Delivery – was commissioned by the OIA with consultation from the World Health Organization (WHO) as an initiative to document the growing significance of osteopathic healthcare worldwide.
 The WHO also contributed a foreword to the report.

-To view a listing of scientific articles, click HERE.
+Click to view a listing of scientific articles on osteopathy.